qcif-training/StatisticalComparisonsUsingR/_episodes/02-Preparation-of-data.md

 explaining their format, or you may need to use the `head` function to look at just the first part of the file.

-Today we will be working with a datafile based on a study into the effects of treatment with the drug ursodeoxycholic acid on gallstones.
+Today we will be working with a data file based on a study into the effects of treatment with the drug ursodeoxycholic acid on gallstones.
 This is based on a real study ([Hood et al, 1993](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1375471/)).
 In this study, detailed follow-up records were kept for 93 patients receiving